Breaking the Metric Voting Distortion Barrier: Re-deriving Known Bounds via Biased Metrics

 \section{Re-deriving Known Bounds via Biased Metrics}

-In this section, we revisit some of the various rules that have been studied in the metric voting distortion literature, and show how upper bounds on their distortions can be proved using the biased metric framework introduced by \cite{DBLP:conf/soda/CharikarR22} and refined by our work.
-The fact that this can be done is unsurprising -- since the biased metrics the hardest metrics, any distortion upper bound for a rule must somehow be arguing about them under-the-hood.
-However, many of these upper bounds also essentially re-do the work of defining the biased metrics (at least in some partial sense), and so having the biased metrics as a primitive can simplify some of the proofs.
-We will demonstrate this for a handful of results, suggesting that the biased metric may be a useful primitive for future work.
+In this section, we revisit some of the rules that have been studied in the metric voting distortion literature, and show how upper bounds on their distortions can be proved using the biased metric framework introduced by \cite{DBLP:conf/soda/CharikarR22} and refined by our work.
+The fact that this can be done is unsurprising{---}since biased metrics {are} the hardest metrics, any distortion upper bound for a rule must somehow be arguing about them {under the hood}.
+However, many of these upper bounds also essentially {redo} the work of defining the biased metrics (at least in some partial sense), and so having biased metrics as a primitive can simplify some of the proofs.
+We will demonstrate this for a handful of results, suggesting that biased {metrics} may be a useful primitive for future work.